maricr-sk/Lambda-Practice/README.md

 # Lambda-Practice
-Practice using comparators, the Collections class, and Lambda functions
+Basic practice code that uses comparators, the Collections class, and Lambda functions to add strings to an arraylist